mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 That's a very bad start for a long term relationship.

 Hence, Mainmatter doesn't do audits.
 We offer blameless assessments as a resource to help teams plan their future work, possibly leading us to a fruitful collaboration down the line.

+TODO: add concrete examples of where the assessment can help the team

+- provide more budget or people, better tooling
+- help push through a team's long standing priorities
+- help decide on competing priorities
+-

 ### Collaboration, not intervention